-It wasn’t until the early 2000’s that we came out with OneRestore®, which is a hydrochloric based detergent.
+In the early 2000’s we introduced OneRestore®, which is a hydrochloric based detergent.
 The buffering in OneRestore® enables it to be safer for use than traditional methods and even more effective.
 While straight hydrofluoric acid presented challenges to adjacent substrates, OneRestore® virtually removes those challenges and presents further opportunity.
 We always recommend proper testing prior to full scale cleaning on brick or any other substrate to assure compatibility.

 To start the cleaning process on porous brick, pre-wet the area to be cleaned.
 Work in sections that you can comfortably cover without allowing the product to dry.
 Always work in a repeatable pattern; the hallmark of quality restoration is evenness and consistence in appearance.
 Since OneRestore® and Heritage Restorer are spray on/rinse off products, you will be able to cover a much larger area than bucket and brushing.
-Generally in brick restoration, we recommend starting at the bottom and working your way to the top.
-This allows the surface below to stay clean and wet and less likely to stain, although you can start from the top down and achieve excellent result.
+Start from the top down to achieve excellent results.
 Spray the OneRestore® and Heritage Restorer undiluted to a damp wall (the wall should not be saturated with water) and allow it to dwell for approximately five to ten minutes without letting the product dry.
 If testing shows multiple applications are needed, apply the next application wet on wet without rinsing in between.

 After all the applications have been applied, thoroughly rinse with a pressure washer.
 I recommend a four gallon per minute unit at 2,000 PSI.
 We know bigger pressure washers and are quite common, but we also know you are looking for excellence and craftsmanship.
 A five gallon per minute at 3,000 PSI machine gives you 15,000 cleaning units of power at the nozzle.
 A four gallon per minute at 2,000 PSI machine gives you 8,000 cleaning units of power at the nozzle.
 The truth is that if you are using power to clean, you are water blasting, not cleaning.
 36,000 PSI can cut through steel, but it cannot lift out a rust stain from brick!
 The right products do the cleaning without harming the surface and at an appreciably lower maintenance and labor cost.
 Using the right products and 8,000 cleaning units will be sufficient, cleaning with increased safety for the substrate, precision on the part of the user and equal results 99.5% of the time.